 The treatment typically lasts 6 months to year and is repeatable every 6 months if needed.
 The best benefit is that because it is natural, it has very few side effects.

-2. De-loading Brace
+2. Unloader Knee Brace

 3. Nerve Therapy

 Some patients have nerves of the knee pinched by the worn down knee.
-When the nerve is pinched it can mask any improvement made by the above treatments.
-Patients with this problem often sleep with pillow between their knees, have pain on the inner side of their knee, or have additional pain of the leg below the knee.
+When the nerve is pinched, it can mask any improvement made by the above treatments.
+Patients with this problem often sleep with a pillow between their knees, have pain on the inner side of their knee, or have additional pain of the leg below the knee.